shuzhanfan/shuzhanfan.github.io/_posts/2018-02-13-model-evaluation-metrics.md

 ### Accuracy, precision, recall, F1 score

-Now, let's get into the discussion of the four model evaluation metrics.
+Now, let's get into the discussion of the first four model evaluation metrics.
 First, the definitions:

 **_Accuracy_**: the ratio of correctly predicted observations to total observations.